chrisburnell/chrisburnell.com/src/posts/articles/2013-06-15-first-article-ever.md

 ---
 date: 2013-06-15T13:21:00+0100
 title: First Article Ever
-lede: Well, I've finally gotten my site up and running to a point where I can consider it to be a success.
+description: Well, I've finally gotten my site up and running to a point where I can consider it to be a success.
 What was the process, and what did it involve?
 What mistakes did I make that you can avoid?
 tags:
   - css
   - github